apache/tvm/docs/langref/relay/expressions.rst

 Variables
 ~~~~~~~~~

-Both global variables, and local variables, are valid expressions, one may use them
+Both global variables, and local variables are valid expressions, one may use them
 anywhere an expression may appear.

 For example the below fragment of code is a valid expression.